Basic setup for running Django with Docker

 8. Adding template, static folder, and STATICFILES_DIRS

-To configure the template and static folder settings, create a very simple application that only displays "hello world" in the template.
+Let's create a very simple application that just displays "hello world" in a template.

 • 8-1.
 Create a new application in the project.